baden03/t-minus-countdown/readme.txt

 = 2.3.16 =
 * no longer requires now.php
 * widget now accepts only expected values
+* all links now https
+* fully tested with WordPress 4.7.3

 = 2.3.15 =
 * widget scripts are only called on widget page